DomBom16/zenif/docs/modules/schema.md

 rfc_url_field = StringF().has(Url(type=URLType.RFC3986))
 ```

+You can also create custom validators by extending the base `Validator` class.

+> [!NOTE]
-You can also create custom validators by extending the base `Validator` class. **Important:** When your custom validator extends the `Validator` class, its `__call__` method automatically wraps any exceptions thrown in the `_validate` method.
+> When your custom validator extends the `Validator` class, its `__call__` method automatically wraps any exceptions thrown in the `_validate` method.
 This ensures that any error raised is an instance of `ValidationError` or one of its subclasses, which maintains consistent error handling across the schema.
 For example:

 ```python
 from zenif.schema import Validator